endel/gamebundler/README.md

 # 🕹📦 Web Game Compiler and Asset Bundler

-A build tool with _some_ compile-time optimizations to handle your game assets.
+A modern build tool for crafting HTML5 games.
+Features compile-time asset building and asset optimization.
 Built on top of [`esbuild`](https://esbuild.github.io/).

 > **Warning**
 > This is an experimental piece of software that may change its API's at any point. **Use at your own risk.**